cyrus-/relit/README.md

 make
 ```

+Note that while Relit should in theory work on Windows, we have not tested
+this.
+If you get it to work, let us know!

 ## How It Works

 The ppx execution starts in `ppx_relit/ppx_relit.ml` at the very last line
 of the file.
 Generally reading up from there will give you a good idea